Designated Safeguarding Lead: Miss Andrea Muxworthy

 From 21st October 2015 it is mandatory for teachers, health and social workers to report to the police if they find, or are told, that someone under 18 has undergone FGM.

-To obtain more information on FGM please click the link below - Keeping children safe in education.
+To obtain more information on FGM please click the link - NSPCC.

 Here at Winscombe Primary School, we recognise the benefits and opportunities that new technologies offer to teaching and learning.
 We encourage the use of technology in order to enhance skills and promote achievement.
 However, the accessible and global nature of the internet and variety of technologies available mean that we are also aware of potential risks and challenges associated with such use.